heitordecarvalhopessoa-debug/Chip-Factory/README.md

 4. **Scale**: Reinvest your earnings into new components.
 5. **Upgrade**: Improve your chip technology for maximum efficiency.
 6. **Optimize**: Perfect your system to reach the technological peak.
+7. **Prestige**: Reset your factory to unlock permanent and powerful bonuses.

 ## Features